symbolicdata/symbolicdata.github.io/BirkhoffPolytopes.markdown

 The polymake project is maintained by Michael Joswig and Ewgenij Gawrilow.

 The data for the Birkhoff Polytopes Knowledge Base (Birkhoff Polytope fingerprints, Febr 2016: 5399 instances) is extracted from the files from [Andreas Paffenholz's site](http://polymake.org/polytopes/paffenholz/www/birkhoff.html).
 Note that the collection is only a draft version since for structure and semantics of the knowledge base and calculation of metadata some more input from the community is required.

 The Birkhoff Polytope fingerprints were compiled by **Andreas Nareike** in March 2013.
 The transformation code is available from our [maintenance repo](https://github.com/symbolicdata/maintenance).

 #### Structure of the Data

--   The Birkhoff Polytopes Knowledge Base [for download](http://symbolicdata.org/RDFData/BirkhoffPolytopes.ttl) (5.2 MB) and as [Linked Data](http://symbolicdata.org/Data/BirkhoffPolytopes/)
+-   The Birkhoff Polytopes Knowledge Base [for download](http://symbolicdata.org/RDFData/BirkhoffPolytopes.ttl) and as [Linked Data](http://symbolicdata.org/Data/BirkhoffPolytopes/)
 -   The Resources are available as zip files directly from the polymake servers
 -   [BirkhoffPolytopes.Ontology](BirkhoffPolytopes.Ontology "wikilink") - an informal description of the Ontology of the Birkhoff Polytopes Knowledge Base developed so far.